Home

 Nina, Claudia: Chomo Chonkar Ri I (6199 m), 7 km / 600 HM

-With a better route choice further to the left, we might have made it a bit higher, but it would likely have become just as steep and loose further up.
-So, by eight o'clock, we're back in camp.
+With a better route choice further to the left, we might have gained a bit more height, but it would probably have become equally steep and loose higher up.

-Claudia and Nina depart at nine with Abhishek for Chomo Chonkar Ri I. There seem to be some differences in route assessments between Indian guides and German climbing instructors.
-The latter prevail, and after 3 1/2 hours, they reach the summit, marking Nina's first 6000-meter peak.
+Claudia and Nina set off at nine o'clock with Abhishek toward Chomo Chonkar Ri I. Concerning choice of best route, there are apparently some differences in judgment between Indian guide and German Alpine Club instructor.
+The latter prevail, and after 3 1/2 hours they reach the summit - Nina's first six-thousander.

-Luckily, they are back in camp by 14:00: After it had been sunnier around noon, hail and rain intermittently continue for the rest of the afternoon.
+Fortunately, they are back in camp by 2 p.m.: after it had been sunnier around midday, hail and rain set in repeatedly throughout the afternoon.

 Beyond the moraine slope, we reach the ice lake